 I'll finish this review with my top tips for making money on eToro:

-My Top Tips for Making Money on eToro
+My Top Tips for using eToro

-Don’t put all your money into the one copy trader.
-I like to invest in 3-5 different people.
+Don't put all your money into the one copy trader.
+I like to invest in 3-5 different people. eToro is like all investments, The more you diversify the less risk you are taking on.

 Set a Stop Loss